Qubes-Community/Contents/README.md

 # Qubes-Community #
 Here you can find the Community guide's, doc's, & wiki's.
 Furthermore you can also raise feedback discussions in the issue tracker.
 Keep in mind everything on Qubes Community is unofficial.
 If you haven't already, then it may be worthwhile to check the official Qubes doc's first, found [here](https://www.qubes-os.org/doc/).

 ### Caution before use ###
 We, as in any Qubes-Community users, collaborators, members and owners, expect that anyone using anything produced, uploaded, adviced or otherwise, that comes out of the Qubes Community, to be met with a healthy amount of skepticism.
 Please be careful about running any scripts, following wiki's, doc's or guide's, which you don't understand what do.
 We take no responsibility for any damage or losses.
-We do however wish to keep the reliability, as well as security and privacy, at the best quality possible, but we are not accountable for not meeting our goals.
+We do however wish to keep the reliability, as well as security
+and privacy, at the best quality possible, but we are not accountable for not meeting our goals.

 This site is run by volunteers.
 The Qubes OS Project is not affiliated with this site and does not endorse the content of any of these pages.

 ### Infographics ###
+Some icons replace other icons in a logical flow, for example finished can be used instead of sub-collection, if all sub-scripts are deemed finished.

 Finished <img src="/github-resources/review-icons/Button Check-01.png" width="16"> | Updated, check date <img src="/github-resources/review-icons/Button Refresh-01.png" width="16"> | Review(s) are needed <img src="/github-resources/review-icons/Button Help-01.png" width="16"> | Development Paused <img src="/github-resources/review-icons/Button Pause-01.png" width="16">

 Sub-collection <img src="/github-resources/review-icons/Button Info-01.png" width="16"> | Work in progress <img src="/github-resources/review-icons/Gear-01.png" width="16"> | Looking for developers <img src="/github-resources/review-icons/User New-01.png" width="16"> | Dangerous, don't use! <img src="/github-resources/review-icons/Button Close-01.png" width="16">